What kind of bears are found in Florida?

 How many bears are there in Florida?

-FWC estimates there to be approximately 4,030 bears statewide.
-Bears currently occupy 45 percent of their historic range in seven bear subpopulations.
+FWC estimates there to be approximately 4,050 bears statewide.
+Bears roam forests and swamps from Eglin Air Force Base in the Panhandle to Ocala National Forest in the state’s midsection to Big Cypress National Preserve in Southwest Florida.
+Bears currently occupy 49 percent of their historic range in seven bear subpopulations.
 While many subpopulations appear to be doing well, others are clearly still recovering.

 What do I do if I see a bear?

 If you encounter a bear at close range, remain standing upright, back up slowly and speak to the bear in a calm, assertive voice.